LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !export

-Exporta información de InviteManager a una hoja csv.
+Export data of InviteManager to a csv sheet.

 ### Usage